NetFabric/NetFabric.Numerics.Tensors/README.md

 Tensors are characterized as data stored in memory using a `ReadOnlySpan<T>`.
 This library supports the conventional approach of having each data element in a separate span, but it also accommodates storing them in the same array.
 This flexibility enables the use of tensors in object-oriented structures with multiple fields of the same type.

 This library utilizes generics to broaden its functionality for any type employing [generic math](https://aalmada.github.io/Generic-math-in-dotnet.html).
-For optimal performance, it is recommended to convert these types to native numeric types supported by `System.Numerics.Vector<T>`.
+For optimal performance, it is recommended to convert these types to primitive numeric types supported by `System.Numerics.Vector<T>`.
 This conversion is typically facilitated by using `MemoryMarshal.Cast<TFrom, TTo>()`.

 The library offers a set of pre-defined operations, including `Square()`, `Negate()`, `Add()`, `Divide()`, `Multiply()`, `AddMultiply()`, `Sum()`, and `Average()`.